cloudbank-project/image-research-computing-tutorial/README.md

 # Research Computing on a Cloud Image

-This tutorial introduces a virtual machine *image* as a basis for research computing.
+This tutorial introduces a virtual machine ***image*** as a basis for research computing.

-You may be familiar with a *zip* file that contains an entire directory's contents.
+You may be familiar with a *zip* or *tar* file containing an entire directory.
 A *machine image* is analogous; think of it as a zip file of the entire computer's contents from operating system to home directory to code to data files.
-In the example we use here the computer will have a single drive with a capacity of 32 Gigabytes.
+The idea is that once a cloud Virtual Machine (VM) is *configured* for use: It can be stored as a machine image.
+This image is then un-packed back onto a Virtual Machine.
+The image is used to creating a working research computing environment for a scientist to use.

+Our specific example here takes advantage of the Jupyterlab notebook server.
+This page is a tutorial for going from a pre-built Linux environment with Jupyterlab installed as an *image* and reconstituting it on the AWS cloud as a Virtual Machine.
+We will use a secure tunnel called an `ssh` tunnel to enable you the researcher to connect to the Jupyterlab server through your web browser.

+In the sub-folder called `bootstrap` we go through the process of building this machine image.

+I the sub-folder called `waterhackweek` we go from the rebuilt Jupyterlab VM to cloning a repository of notebooks on the VM for a particular research topic.

+## Important remark on cost management

+In what follows on this page: The VM has a single disk drive (filesystem) with a fairly small capacity of 32 Gigabytes.
+However it is common practice to create images that bundle large datasets.
+The sub-folder `bootstrap` tutorial spins up a Virtual Machine, for example, that has 600 GB of attached SSD data directory capacity.
+This allows the image *builder* to include a moderately large dataset with the image and provide some working space as well.

+Our point of emphasis here -- as with all cloud resource allocation actions -- is that one should understand and track the costs associated with cloud resources.
+'Block' or 'disk' storage -- for example -- runs about $60 per month for 600 GB.

+> Again our main admonition: The cloud is very powerful but it is important to understand and manage the cost of using it.

 ## Outline